Hetari/pyutube/README.md

 ## Usage

-Pyutube is very easy to use, here examples of uses:
+Pyutube is very easy to use, here are examples of its uses:

 ```bash
 pyutube YOUTUBE_LINK [PATH]